Chart Color Schemes

 Goolwa - Port Elliot is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Goolwa-Port Elliot, as per the latest Census data, had 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 92.1% houses and 7.9% other dwellings.
-Home ownership in Goolwa-Port Elliot stood at 52.6%, with mortgaged dwellings at 25.0% and rented ones at 22.5%.
-The median monthly mortgage repayment was $1,196, lower than Non-Metro SA's average of $1,300.
-The median weekly rent figure was $280, matching Non-Metro SA's figure but significantly below the national average of $375.
-Nationally, Goolwa-Port Elliot's mortgage repayments were notably lower at $1,196 compared to Australia's average of $1,863.
+The dwelling structure in Goolwa - Port Elliot, as per the latest Census data, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's figures of 92.1% houses and 7.9% other dwellings.
+Home ownership in Goolwa - Port Elliot stood at 52.6%, with mortgaged dwellings at 25.0% and rented dwellings at 22.5%.
+The median monthly mortgage repayment was $1,196, below Non-Metro SA's average of $1,300.
+The median weekly rent in Goolwa - Port Elliot was $280, matching Non-Metro SA's figure but significantly lower than the national average of $375.
+Nationally, mortgage repayments were higher at $1,863.

 Frequently Asked Questions - Housing